 |Annual Membership Dues

-*Please be advised that application and exam fees are non-refundable.
+*Please be advised that application fees, exam fees, and annual membership dues are non-refundable.

 For more information about reclassification from C.Tech. to C.E.T., please refer to the Reclassification page.

 For more information about reinstatement of C.Tech. membership, please refer to the Reinstatement page.